What Is Mass Arbitration How It Works Major Players FAQ News & Updates Blog & Resources About Brian Beck Editorial Policy Get Involved →

 JAMS

 Second major forum with a higher threshold of 75+ claims and distinct fee structure.
 Introduced mass arbitration rules in May 2024.
-Currently a defendant in the Sega counter-suit over $39M in initiation fees — a landmark test of forum liability.
+Currently a defendant in the Sega counter-suit over $39M in initiation fees.
+The 9th Circuit upheld JAMS's authority to consolidate 7,300 simultaneous claims in Jones v.
+Starz Entertainment — a significant win for JAMS's procedural autonomy.

 Forum